22116/onset_game_platform/readme.md

 ---------------

 Application written in SPA architecture, so there are 2 endpoints of project: `web` and `api`.
-<br>API is a REST server written on Symfony 4.1, it handles all business logic.
+<br>API is a REST server written with Symfony 4.1, it handles all business logic.
-<br>WEB is a VueJs client, which provide user GUI.
+<br>WEB is a VueJs client, which provides user GUI.

 Prerequisites
 -------------